Buying your first home can be both exciting and daunting, but our advice for first time buyers will help you stay on track.

 The most important first time buyer tip is to save for your deposit.
 The bigger the deposit you have, the better – especially as many lenders have pulled their 90% Loan to Value (LTV) mortgages in the wake of the Covid-19 pandemic.
 Having a larger deposit will give you more choice when it comes to taking out a mortgage, and will also give you access to better deals with lower interest rates.

 However, the deposit is not the only upfront cost to consider.
 You also need to pay legal fees, which could add £1,500 to your bill.
-Unless you’re buying before 1 April 2021, when the government’s stamp duty holiday scheme that means there’s 0% to pay on all properties worth up to £500,000 comes to an end, you’ll also have to pay stamp duty on any home worth more than £300,000.
+You’ll also have to pay stamp duty on any home worth more than £300,000.